 LDSIG Primer

-The Layout Design Primer is a collection of articles intended to assist the beginning to intermediate railroad modeler become familiar with today's layout design concepts and practices.
+The Layout Design Primer (Primer) is a collection of articles intended to assist model railroaders become familiar with basic to advanced layout design concepts and practices.

 The layout designer must engage in a lot of "give and take" as a part of the layout design process, so personal preference plays a significant role.
 Be aware the Primer presents the opinions of the authors, and as such may sometimes present contrary views.